Boredoom17/portfolio/Readme.md

 ## About Me

 I’m a BIM student passionate about AI and web development.
-I build apps and websites that solve real problems and create engaging experiences.
+I try to build apps and websites that solve real problems and create engaging experiences.

 ## Features